 - Cumin: Cumin brings the Mexican feel to the guac and adds flavor.

-- Cayenne pepper: To get some heat in the guac, you can use either cayenne or paprika.
+- Cayenne pepper: I substitute jalapeno pepper for cayenne pepper.
+To get some heat in the guac, you can use either cayenne or paprika.
 However, it is optional.

 How to make vegan guacamole?

 Making vegan guacamole is super easy.
 You start by cutting the avocadoes in half, getting the pit out, and scooping out the pulp.
 Next, you mash it using a fork.
 You can roughly chop it to get a chunky texture as well.
 Next, you have to mix in all the ingredients, give it a quick stir, and that’s it!
 Delicious vegan guacamole dip is ready!

 The thing about guacamole is that it is versatile.
 You can use it as a dip or spread, and it will taste just perfect.
 Above all, because of its light flavor, it goes perfectly well with everything.
 Here are a few ideas for serving guac: